muratk3n/thirdwave/en/README.md

 Honeypot.
 Guaranteed.

-"But I still cant believe that post would been placed there intentionally.
+"But I still cant believe that post was placed there intentionally.
 It has to be a mistake"

 ---